site15/site15.ru/QODER_RULES_BY_CODE.md

 - Include table and column comments for documentation
 - Follow consistent naming for constraints and indexes
 - Implement multi-tenancy support in all tables
+- **Migrations must be restartable/idempotent - use IF NOT EXISTS clauses and exception handling to ensure migrations can be safely re-run**

 **Example of Migration Structure:**